 1. The distance criterion carries more weight in the algorithm

-The positioning of Google establishment records depends on three criteria: the relevance of the establishment to the user’s query, the distance between the user or the place searched and the establishment and the prominence, i.e. the popularity and reliability of the establishment.
+The positioning of Google Business Profile listings depend on three criteria: the relevance of the establishment to the user’s query, the distance between the user or the place searched and the establishment and the prominence, i.e. the popularity and reliability of the establishment.

 In this latest update, Google has given more importance to the distance factor in its algorithm to offer more relevant results to Internet users (i.e. closer to them geographically).